The $SO(3)$-instanton moduli space and tensor products of ADHM data: Tensor products of ADHM data

 \subsection{Symmetric product and exterior product of ADHM data}

-We find the ADHM datum of the second symmetric product $S^{2}F$ and the second exterior product $\Lambda^{2}F$ of a framed vector bundle $F$.
+In this subsection we shall find the ADHM datum of the second symmetric product $S^{2}F$ and the second exterior product $\Lambda^{2}F$ of a framed vector bundle $F$.
 We also use the assumption that the first factor $B_{1}$ of the ADHM datum $x$ corresponding to $F$ has only multiplicity $1$ eigenvalues.

 We consider mutually complementary subspaces $S^{2}W$, $\Lambda^{2}W$ in $W^{\otimes2}$ spanned by the vectors $w\otimes w'+w'\otimes w$, $w\otimes w'-w'\otimes w$ respectively.
 Let

 where $h$ runs over the $2$-variable polynomials.
 We denote the involutive and anti-involutive subspaces in $W^{\oplus2}$ by